 This concept came out in 2010 A level paper and many students were caught unprepared for it.
 During classes, content like this will be covered so that students will be able to avoid these pitfalls so as not to tread on the same path as others who have made the same mistakes.

-Click on the button below to enrol for Ms Sim’s JC Chemistry tuition classes.
+Click on the button below to enrol for Ms Sim’s H2 Chemistry tuition programme.